-Overview of How Capital Projects Were Prioritized
+Overview of the Prioritization of Capital Projects

 Once sufficient details outlining the nature and structure of needed projects and their budgets existed, the next task was to determine an objective approach to prioritize the 358 proposed capital projects, since there was likely no possibility that all the capital needs could be funded in the current CIP.
 The CARSS model will ultimately analyze this at an asset-by-asset level by evaluating the relative risks to the District of deciding whether to fund certain capital projects.